 All prints, regardless of production method, will eventually show signs of fading and hue shifts over time.
 We strongly recommend that you display or store your prints in the same way any museum would — away from direct sunlight and under glass or acrylic treated with a UV-protectant coating.
 This will ensure that your prints look their best for years, decades, and beyond.

 Are your baseball prints licensed by MLB?

 They are not.
 We produce original work independent of MLB.
-We do not include logos or trade dress in our work and our use of team names, ballpark names, etc. is strictly for description and identification.
+We do not include logos or trade dress in our work.
+The use of team names, ballpark names, etc. is strictly for description and identification.
 To be clear, we are not affiliated with Major League Baseball, its subsidiaries, or affilates.

 Do you accept commission requests?

 We are often intrigued by thoughtful commission requests.
-If you have an idea, kindly contact us and we will gladly discuss what is possible.
+If you have an idea, kindly contact us and we will gladly have that conversation.